Four Seasons Resort Dubai at Jumeirah Beach

 Arzur has plenty to be passionate about in Dubai, where he oversees five restaurants as well as in-room dining and banqueting.
 Foremost on his plate is the signature dining experience, Sea Fu – the name riffs on Cantonese for “master” as well as “seafood” – a stunning venue perched on the Resort’s private beach with an open kitchen, live fish tank, sidebar lounges, and a menu gleaming with Asian and Mediterranean inspirations.

-There is also Souk, inspired by traditional Arabic marketplaces, with five live stations – “the kind that make you say, “wow!” – dishing regional and Asian specialties food truck style; Shai Salon, a lobby lounge serving light fare and Arabic coffee; Mercury, a rooftop lounge, the jewel of the crown offering unique ocean and skyline views with sophisticated bottle service, inventive hors d’oeuvres, and cool verve; and Hendriks, a gentlemen’s-style cigar club manned not by mixologists but by trolley servers who light with style and prepare cocktails tableside, the better to draw guests into the essence of the offerings and create a sensuous ambiance.
+There is also Suq, inspired by traditional Arabic marketplaces, with five live stations – “the kind that make you say, “wow!” – dishing regional and Asian specialties food truck style; Shai Salon, a lobby lounge serving light fare and Arabic coffee; Mercury, a rooftop lounge, the jewel of the crown offering unique ocean and skyline views with sophisticated bottle service, inventive hors d’oeuvres, and cool verve; and Hendriks, a gentlemen’s-style cigar club manned not by mixologists but by trolley servers who light with style and prepare cocktails tableside, the better to draw guests into the essence of the offerings and create a sensuous ambiance.

 The hook of Dubai for Arzur was the sheer effort that goes into launching a hotel restaurant operation in one of the world’s most dynamic destinations.
-“I left an icon in Los Angeles for the buzz and challenge of Dubai,” he says with a laugh, recalling his five-year turn as Executive Chef of Beverly Wilshire, Beverly Hills (A Four Seasons Hotel).
+“I left an icon in Los Angeles for the buzz and challenge of Dubai,” he says with a laugh, recalling his five-year turn as Executive Chef of Beverly Wilshire, A Four Seasons Hotel.
 “My clientele has gone from celebrities and high-profile chefs to corporate leaders and heads of state.”
 The competition in Dubai is “huge” he continues.
 “I keep bumping into people I knew 10 years ago.
 It’s a magnet for the restaurant industry, which is fine because big competition is what I like.”

 So how to stand out in a city with 700 hotels and counting?
 Arzur points again to service: “Personalization is what sets ‘us’ apart from ‘them.’
 I’ve been to too many restaurants that have a great chef and great food but the service is lacking.
 Vibe goes a long way – it’s all part of the puzzle.”

-Raised in small oceanside community in Brittany in the northwest corner of France, Arzur began cooking for his family at an early age and went on to train in the classic French culinary tradition.
+Raised in a small oceanside community in Brittany in the northwest corner of France, Arzur began cooking for his family at an early age and went on to train in the classic French culinary tradition.
 Following hotel school, he toured for apprenticeships before being plucked from a pastry kitchen by his mentor, Paul Bocuse – aka the “pope” of modern French gastronomy – who tapped the young chef to open a restaurant in Moscow.

 Arzur’s talent for contemporary cuisine continued to grow through work with sous chefs from around the world, and he fell hard for the joys and challenges of creating menus with locally sourced ingredients.
 He held three executive chef positions with international hotel groups before being appointed to the same at Four Seasons Resort Bora Bora.
 “It was extraordinary what they used to bring me from the sea,” he recalls of the productive relationships he developed with local fishermen in French Polynesia.
 “Parrotfish, red mullet, red tuna, mahi mahi, spiny lobster and shrimp.
 I’d never seen anything like it.”